Loshan2001/UniversityTimetableManagement-RestApi/README.md

          student view only enrolled course timetable

-         staff view their timetable ony
+         staff view their timetable only

+5. manage notification
+         students will be notified, when faculty reserve or unreserve room only student can view notifications